Sharp Concentration of Simple Random Tensors II: Asymmetry: Concentration of simple random tensors

 \section{Concentration of simple random tensors}

 This section contains the proof of our first main result, Theorem \ref{thm:main1}.
 The upper bound for sub-Gaussian data follows from an application of Theorem \ref{thm:main2}, where for each $1\le k\le p$, the class $\F^{(k)}$ consists of all linear functionals in $H^{(k)}$ with norm one.
-To establish the matching lower bound for independent Gaussian data, we adapt techniques from \cite[Theorem 4]{koltchinskii2017concentration} to the multi-product setting and make a key observation that precisely captures the logarithmic factors appearing in the upper bound; see Proposition \ref{prop:lowerbound} for the proof.
+To establish the matching lower bound for independent Gaussian data, we adapt techniques from \cite[Theorem 4]{koltchinskii2017concentration} to the multi-product setting and make a key observation that precisely captures the logarithmic factors appearing in the upper bound; see Proposition \ref{prop:lowerbound} for the proof and Remark \ref{rem:lower_bound} for further discussion.

 \begin{proof}[Proof of Theorem \ref{thm:main1}]

 We have

 where $\F^{(k)}:=\{\langle\cdot, v\rangle: v \in U_{H^{(k)}}\}, U_{H^{(k)}}:=\{v \in H^{(k)}:\|v\| =1\}$ for each $1\le k\le p$.
 It is clear that $\F^{(k)}$ is symmetric.
 Recall that for $1\le k\le p$, $X^{(k)}, X_1^{(k)}, \ldots, X_N^{(k)}$ are i.i.d. centered sub-Gaussian and pre-Gaussian random variables in $H^{(k)}$ with covariance operator $\Sigma^{(k)}$.
 Since $X^{(k)}$ is sub-Gaussian, the $\psi_2$-norm of linear functionals is equivalent to the $L_2$-norm.
 Hence,